SteavenGamerYT/Ubuntu-Debloater/README.md

-# Ubuntu-Debloater
+# A Ubuntu Debloat script
-Ubuntu Debloater
+A Ubuntu Debloat script

-An app to dbloat ubuntu and get rid of blotware and Speed up as SteavenToolbox for Windows

-this midge not work on not ubuntu beast systems!

-Don't use it on debian only on ubunutu beast systems
+What that script dose
+removes GNOME installs cinnamon cuz it's more better removes snaps and installs flatpack and gnome software and it's flatpack support removes ubuntu report auto sending get rid of pre installed games and thunderbird